-GCP inspectors nominated by the CSC and/or notified by the Authority shall perform the inspection.
-A member of the CSC or any other expert nominated by the CSC or the Chairman CSC, may accompany the inspection team as an expert.
-The inspection team will be constituted considering on the phase or type of trial/research, intervention / the investigational product, and other variables considered relevant on a case by case basis by the CSC.
-The inspectors should be well qualified and have valid GCP qualification/certification.
-The team will have a lead inspector responsible for coordinating the inspection, collating the information from team members, and finalizing the inspection report.
+Notified GCP inspectors shall be nominated by the CSC and/or notified by the Authority shall perform the inspection.
+A member of the CSC or any other expert (fulfilling minimum eligibility criteria) nominated by the CSC or the Chairman CSC, may accompany the inspection team-as an expert.
+The inspection team will be constituted considering on the Risk-Based score phase or type of trial/research, intervention / the investigational product, and other variables considered relevant on a case by case basis by the CSC.
+The inspectors should be well qualified (fulfilling minimum eligibility criteria) and have valid GCP qualification/certification.
+The team will have a lead inspector responsible for leading and coordinating the inspection, collating the information from team members, and finalizing the inspection report.

-12.2.
+13.2.
 Notification of schedule of GCP Inspection:

-In general, the Investigator, Sponsor, CROs, Site/Center or Bio-Analytical Laboratory of a Clinical Trial/Research will be notified at least 7-10 days prior to the proposed announced inspection date and asked to confirm availability of inspectee and relevant personnel.
+In general, Risk-Based GCP Inspection plan issued bi-annually by the Pharmacy Services Division for information of the Investigator, Sponsor, CROs, Site/Center or Bio-Analytical Laboratory of a Clinical Trial/Research, but they will again be notified at least 7-10 days prior to the scheduled proposed announced inspection date and advised asked to confirm availability of inspectee and relevant trial related personnel.
 The notification of schedule will identify the study, the proposed sites to be inspected and, the proposed date(s) of inspection.
 In relation to triggered inspections, the CSC/DRAP may provide a shorter notice period or may conduct unannounced/surprise inspection.

-The following information may be requested from the inspectee (Investigator, Sponsor, CROs, Site/Center or Bio-Analytical Laboratory of a Clinical Trial/Research) to be submitted to the CSC/DRAP:
+The following information may be requested from the inspectee (Investigator, Sponsor, CROs, Site/Center or Bio-Analytical Laboratory of a Clinical Trial/Research) to be submitted to the CSC/DRAP;

-- Research participant/enrolment status per trial site (number randomized, drop-out rate, and number of serious adverse events reported per site), at trial initiation or during the trial. - Copies of study standard operating procedures along with amendments e.g. (monitoring procedure, informed consent procedure, serious adverse event reporting procedure, IPs / drugsupply procedure). - Trial-specific document such as Trial Master File (TMF) or Investigator Site File (ISF), a copy of the current protocol and protocol amendment and informed consent form, source data verification guidelines, IPs/product handling instructions, laboratory manual, randomization code (if it is necessary), breaking procedure (if it is necessary), monitoring plans and reports. - Updated CV of principal investigator or investigators, and members of the IRB. - Arrangements for direct access to any computerized systems upon which trial date or essential documents are stored. - Any other documentation deemed necessary by the inspectors.
+- Research participant/enrolment status per trial site (number randomized, drop-out rate, and number of serious adverse events reported per site), at trial initiation or during the trial. - Copies of study standard operating procedures along with amendments e.g. (monitoring procedure, informed consent procedure, serious adverse event reporting procedure, IPs / drug supply procedure). - Trial-specific document such as Trial Master File (TMF) or Investigator Site File (ISF), a copy of the current protocol and protocol amendment and informed consent form, source data verification guidelines, IPs/product handling instructions, laboratory manual, randomization code (if it is necessary), breaking procedure (if it is necessary), monitoring plans and reports. - Updated CV of principal investigator or investigators, and members of the IRB. - Arrangements for direct access to any computerized systems upon which trial date or essential documents are stored. - Any other documentation deemed necessary by the inspectors.

 An inspection plan, outlining the sites to be inspected and the schedule of meetings to be held with the Investigator(s) and/or Sponsor will be provided prior to the inspection to the inspectee.
-The Trial

-Master File comprising the essential documents which will enable both the conduct of the trial/research and the quality of the data produced, to be evaluated must be available by direct access and shall provide the basis for the GCP inspection.
+The Trial Master File comprising the essential documents which will enable both the conduct of the trial/research and the quality of the data produced, to be evaluated must be available by direct access and shall provide the basis for the GCP inspection.

-12.3.
+13.3.
 Pre - inspection preparation

-The inspection schedule/dates will be confirmed with the inspectee (incase of announced GCP inspections only) and the inspectee may be required to submit the aforementioned data/documents to the CSC/Pharmacy Services Division-DRAP on priority but not later than 14 days of the receipt of the notice of GCP inspection, along with relevant essential documents.
+The inspection schedule/dates will be confirmed with the inspectee (incase of announced GCP inspections only) and the inspectee may be required to submit the aforementioned data/documents to the CSC / Pharmacy Services Division-DRAP on priority but not later than 14 days of the receipt of the notice of GCP inspection, along with relevant essential documents.
 The inspection plan shall be finalized by the nominated panel coordinator.